 If you want to adjust the voice, change the language, or tweak the rate and pitch of how your iPhone will speak to you, tap "Show More" (iOS 14) or the arrow icon (iOS 15) and customize those to your liking.
 You can tap the play button to preview how it will sound.

-Additionally, you could add more actions to this automation.
-It's up to you.
-You could have Siri speak and then have a song or sound effect play right after.
-For another example, you can add the "Wait" action to make Siri start speaking after a set number of seconds following a connection to or disconnection of power.
+If you want the automation to do more, you can add more actions.
+For example, you could have Siri speak and then have a song or sound effect play right after.
+Or you can add the "Wait" action to make Siri start speaking after a set number of seconds following a connection to or disconnection of power.

 Once you finish adjusting your action (or actions), tap "Next," toggle off "Ask Before Running," and confirm with "Don't Ask" on the prompt.
 This way, you won't be asked by Shortcuts to run the automation every time it's triggered, which defeats the purpose of most automations.
-Lastly, hit "Done," and your automation is finished.
+On iOS 15.4 and later, also make sure that "Notify When Run" is also disabled so that you don't see any unnecessary alerts.

 No matter if you connect your iPhone to a Lightning cable or a wireless charger, or whether you have your iPhone set to Silent or Ring, you'll hear Siri speak whenever you connect to power, disconnect from power, or both (depending on what you chose).
 A notification will appear, alerting you that the automation is running, followed by whatever you typed.
 Below you can see the automation in action when connecting to a Lightning cable plugged into a power adapter.